 Director Shakti Soundar Rajan, who has given unconventional film Naaigal Jaakirathai has given a unusual genre film for Tamil world with Miruthan (2016).
-For that he and Actor Jayam Ravi have to be appreciated first and also for giving a 108 minute movie, Tamil films are generally well over 150 minutes.
+For that he and Actor Jayam Ravi must be appreciated first and for giving a 108-minute movie, Tamil films are well over 150 minutes.
 It takes lot of guts to deviate from formula films in Kollywood.

 After seeing the Putchutney parody on the movie featuring Jayam Ravi himself, I was wondering how Zombies will be introduced in the life of an ordinary Traffic Police SI “Karthik” (Played by Jayam Ravi).
 Director has done that seamlessly and we see them affecting Karthik’s life after the first 10 minutes itself.
 The genre feels fresh and will enrich Tamil cinema.

 The story is cookie cutter Hollywood horror film where Hero saves the day against all odds and in this case against army of zombies.
 Karthik falls in love (one side) at first sight with Doctor Renuka (played by Lakshmi Menon), he takes care of his younger sister who is the precious for him.
 Sriman, though appearing for few scenes has delivered an enjoyable performance, his dialogue delivery of “நம்ம கம்பெனி வண்டிய எடுத்துக்கிட்டு” met with laughter all around the theatre.
 Kalli Venkat as friend of Jayam Ravi sprinkles comedy relief throughout.
 Munnal Kathali song composed by Music Director D.Imman was a hit even before film release comes out well.